in2code-de/luxletter/Documentation/Installation/Index.md

 * In addition `FluidStyledMailContent` static template can also be added for rendering content in an email way (with html from the hell for outlook & co.)

 <img src="../Images/documentation_installation_statictyposcript.png" width="800" alt="add static typoscript" />

+*Important* Please do not include those templates in an extension template deep in your website but on the root template.
+Otherwise the backend module can't read the TypoScript.

 #### Basic